CorPower Ocean: Future plans

 In 2019, CorPower teamed up with project developer Simply Blue Group who want to develop projects in the UK and Ireland using the CorPower technology.
 It was hoped at that time to have projects exporting power by 2024.

 Simply Blue together with Irish energy utility ESB are planning to deploy CorPower WECs off the coast of County Clare, Ireland in a project called Saoirse.
 As of September 2023, the plan is to install an array of about 5 MW approximately 4 km from the coast, to be constructed in 2028/2029.

 Simply Blue applied in March 2023 for a license to deploy a CorPack wave cluster at the EMEC Billia Croo wave test site in Orkney.
 In May 2025, it was announced by Kate Forbes at the All-Energy conference in Glasgow that CorPower had signed a berth agreement with EMEC, bringing the 5 MW wave energy project one step closer.
+In December 2025, CorPower announced they would be leading a consortium awarded €19m Horizon Europe grant towards the €30m POWER-Farm EU project.